 All property possessed by a spouse during and on dissolution of marriage is presumed to be community property.
-TEX.
-FAM.
-CODE § 3.003(a).
-However, this presumption is rebuttable, and can be overcome by evidence that establishes that property is separate property.
+Tex.
+Fam.
+Code § 3.003(a).
+However, this presumption is rebuttable, and can be overcome by evidence to the contrary.
+The community property presumption can be said to cast upon the adverse party the burden of producing contradictory evidence.

-В. THE BURDEN OF PERSUASION.
+B. THE BURDEN OF PERSUASION.
 The burden of proof (also called the "burden of persuasion") to be applied by the fact finder in determining separate property is "clear and convincing evidence."
-TEX.
-FAM.
-CODE § 2.002(b).
+Tex.
+Fam.
+Code § 2.002(b).
 Courts in marital property cases sometimes borrow the definition of "clear and convincing evidence" set out in Title 5 of the Family Code relating to parent-child suits: "Clear and convincing evidence' means the measure or degree of proof that will produce in the mind of the trier of fact a firm belief or conviction as to the truth of the allegations sought to be established."
-TEX.
-FAM.
-CODE § 101.007.
+Tex.
+Fam.
+Code § 101.007.
 See Huval v.
 Huval, 2007 WL 1793771 (Tex.
-App.-Beaumont 2007, no pet.) (memorandum opinion) (citing Section 101.007 in a tracing case).
+App.-Beaumont 2007, no pet.) (memo. op.) (citing Section 101.007 in a tracing case).